+5.1.
 Financial Reporting

-- Consider and approve all material accounting policies and practices including any proposed changes, whether proposed by management and/or changes in Generally Accepted Accounting Principle and/or statutory requirement. - Consider and approve for submission to the Board the half year and final (year-end) accounts including the notes thereto, and all other financial statements (if any) prepared by the company including advising all directors whether they comply with the appropriate laws and regulations.

-Assessing the fairness of financial statements prepared by the company, and obtaining explanations from management and external auditors on whether:

-- There are any new, significant or unusual events or transactions. - Related party transactions are correctly disclosed - Significant accounting estimates, accruals and judgements included in the accounts are correctly disclosed - Classification of costs between capital and revenue are appropriate - All financial statements and announcements contain adequate and appropriate disclosures.

-Considering director's reports to shareholders and recommending final format and draft to the main Board.

-Prior to full Board sign-off of the financial statements, certificates relating thereto and the issue of representation letters to external auditors, the Chief Executive and the most senior financial officer will provide written confirmation to the Board that the financial statements meet financial reporting requirements and that all matters have been disclosed.
+- (i) Consider and approve all material accounting policies and practices including any proposed changes, whether proposed by management and/or changes in Generally Accepted Accounting Principle and/or statutory requirement. - (ii) Consider and approve for submission to the Top Energy Board the half year and final (year-end) Top Energy group accounts including the notes thereto, and all other financial statements (if any) prepared by the company including advising all directors whether they comply with the appropriate laws and regulations. - (iii) Assessing the fairness of Top Energy group financial statements prepared by the company, and obtaining explanations from management and external auditors on whether: - There are any new, significant, or unusual events or transactions. - Related party transactions are correctly disclosed - Significant accounting estimates, accruals and judgements included in the accounts are correctly disclosed - Classification of costs between capital and revenue are appropriate - All Top Energy group financial statements and announcements contain adequate and appropriate disclosures. - (iv) Considering director's reports to the shareholder and recommending the final format and draft to the Board. - (v) Prior to full Board sign-off of the Top Energy group financial statements, certificates relating thereto and the issue of representation letters to external auditors, the Chief Executive and the most senior financial officer will provide written confirmation to the Board that the Top Energy group financial statements meet financial reporting requirements and that all matters have been disclosed.

+5.2.
 External Audit